Is shingles contagious?

 You cannot give shingles to someone else, and you cannot catch shingles from someone with shingles.

 However, if you have an attack of shingles, you can give someone chickenpox if that person makes direct contact with the sores and has never been exposed to chickenpox.
 Keeping the sores covered under clothing or by plasters will help prevent the spreading of the virus - and chickenpox - to others.

 Can shingles be prevented?

 A vaccine, called Zostavax can help prevent an attack of shingles or help prevent a recurrence.
-The Department of Health offers a shingles vaccination to all 70 year olds and those aged 78 and 79 years old.
+The NHS offers a shingles vaccination to certain people in their 70’s.

 Who should not get the vaccination?